Main Committee Tasks

 As the chair of PhD Day, your task is to keep the overview of the progress of the four teams.
 You take care of the main committee meetings and send task reminders to the team chairs.
 Where necessary, you attend their meetings and you help them out in their tasks (such as member recruitment, brainstorms about program content, or contacting potential sponsors).
 Further, as the face of the event, you communicate with the PhD councils, University officials and government officials.
-This year, the chair also arranged the artistic acts to enrich the day and evening programs.

 HEAD OF PROGRAM

 As head of program you are responsible for the selection of an innovative, diverse program that is of interest of PhD students from different backgrounds and fields of study.
 You lead the program team in the creative process of selecting the speakers and making contact with them.
 This means that you should be assertive, think big, persuasive, have good networking skills, like to work in a team, but also have leaderships skills and be able to make (sometimes hard) decisions.
 You should of course have vision on which topics are of most interest for PhD students, selecting a series of lectures and workshops that can help them develop themselves and expand their future career opportunities!